 Secondary Service Connection for Degenerative Disc Disease

 You can file for DDD as a secondary service condition, depending on how it occurred.
 Certain injuries can inevitably lead to disc damage, even if it takes several decades to manifest.
 You do not have to file for a secondary condition at the same time as the primary condition.
-If you believe that DDD has now developed due to a primary disability, you can still apply even if you’ve already been approved for disability.
+If you believe that your degenerative disc disease has now developed due to a primary disability, you can still apply even if you’ve already been approved for disability.

 So, if you suffered from an ankle injury during military service and never fully recovered, you may find that the residual pain in the ankle causes you to walk differently.
 Your adjusted gait can put more strain on your back, and eventually lead to tearing of the discs.
 As long as you can show that one disability directly led to the other, you can apply for a secondary service connection for DDD.